jpuli/pqvp/README.md

 - [x] Use language and design consistently throughout the service, including online and offline touch points

 **Play 4 Build the service using agile and iterative practices**

+The team adopted a Scrum-based approach to development and identified a high-level scope to build a Working Prototype in a short timeframe.
+We identified three Sprints: Sprint 0 wherein we addressed high-level planning, product scope, product backlog and high-level user stories, development tools, and the architecture.
+In During this Sprint we also established our development environments.
+In Sprint 1 we focused on User Stories that emphasized eas-of-use and on building a first Minimum Viable Product (MVP) furnished basic DAAS functionality.
+In the final Sprint, Sprint 2, we elaborated on DAAS to increase and enhance functionality and identified User Stories that would remain in the backlog.

 **Play 5 Structure budgets and contracts to support delivery**